TheCommsChannel/TC2-APRS-BBS/README.md

 Ideally, this is meant to be used within the following frequency ranges (US users):
 2M - 144.90-145.10 & 145.50-145.80

 The BBS currently allows for the posting and viewing of Bulletins and Messages for end-users by callsign.
-More features coming soon!
+More features coming soon.
+This software is experimental and could have bugs.
+Bug reports and suggestions are welcomed.

 ## Setup